Joe Germaine: Professional career

-Pre-draft

 St. Louis Rams

-Germaine was selected in the fourth round (101st overall) of the 1999 NFL Draft by the St. Louis Rams.
+Germaine was selected in the fourth round (101st overall) of the 1999 NFL draft by the St. Louis Rams.
 He won a Super Bowl ring as a backup to Kurt Warner as a rookie.
 Germaine appeared in only three games, completing nine passes, and was cut at the end of the 2000 season.

 Kansas City Chiefs

-Germaine appeared in three games with the Kansas City Chiefs in 2001.
+Germaine was traded to the Kansas City Chiefs.
+He appeared in three games with the Kansas City Chiefs in 2001.
 He was waived on September 1, 2002.

 Cincinnati Bengals

 Germaine was signed to the practice squad of the Cincinnati Bengals on October 17, 2002.
 He was promoted to the active roster on December 12 and served the remainder of the season as the third-string quarterback.
 He was released on April 23, 2003.

 Germaine worked out for the Seattle Seahawks in August 2003, but was not signed and spent the rest of the season out of football.

 Germaine was signed by the San Diego Chargers on August 6, 2004, but was waived prior to the regular season on August 26.